Flipnote-Collective/flipnote-fetcher/readme.md

 Or so we thought!

-Luckily for us, the amazing folks over at [Internet Archive](http://web.archive.org/) made a backup!
+Luckily for us, the amazing folks over at [Internet Archive](http://web.archive.org/) made a partial backup!

 This project uses a super-basic Python script to interact with Internet Archive's API and fetch all of the Flipnotes from a given user's Flipnote Studio ID.
 These Flipnotes can then be browsed and converted to video in [Flipnote Player](https://flipnote.rakujira.jp/) or dropped onto an SD card and viewed in Flipnote Studio 3D on a Nintendo 3DS.